mallikakulkarni/Flickster/README.md

 The following **required** functionality is completed:

 * [x] User can **scroll through current movies** from the Movie Database API
-* [x ] For each movie displayed, user can see the following details:
+* [x] For each movie displayed, user can see the following details:
-  * [ x] Title, Poster Image, Overview (Portrait mode)
+  * [x] Title, Poster Image, Overview (Portrait mode)
   * [ ] Title, Backdrop Image, Overview (Landscape mode)
-* [x ] Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.
+* [x] Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.
 * [ ] User can **pull-to-refresh** popular stream to get the latest movies.
-* [ x] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
+* [x] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.

 The following **optional** features are implemented:

 * [ ] Improved the user interface through styling and coloring.
-* [ x] Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
+* [x] Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
-* [x ] When viewing a popular movie (i.e. a movie voted for more than 5 stars) the video should show the full backdrop image as the layout.
+* [x] When viewing a popular movie (i.e. a movie voted for more than 5 stars) the video should show the full backdrop image as the layout.
 Uses [Heterogenous ListViews](http://guides.codepath.com/android/Implementing-a-Heterogenous-ListView) or [Heterogenous RecyclerView](http://guides.codepath.com/android/Heterogenous-Layouts-inside-RecyclerView) to show different layouts.

 The following **stretch** features are implemented:

-* [ x] Allow video trailers to be played in full-screen using the YouTubePlayerView.
+* [x] Allow video trailers to be played in full-screen using the YouTubePlayerView.
     * [ ] Overlay a play icon for videos that can be played.
-    * [ x] More popular movies should start a separate activity that plays the video immediately.
+    * [x] More popular movies should start a separate activity that plays the video immediately.
-    * [x ] Less popular videos rely on the detail page should show ratings and a YouTube preview.
+    * [x] Less popular videos rely on the detail page should show ratings and a YouTube preview.
 * [ ] Leverages the [data binding support module](http://guides.codepath.com/android/Applying-Data-Binding-for-Views) to bind data into layout templates.
 * [ ] Uses [retrolambda expressions](http://guides.codepath.com/android/Lambda-Expressions) to cleanup event handling blocks.
 * [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
-* [x ] Apply rounded corners for the poster or background images using [Picasso transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#other-transformations)
+* [x] Apply rounded corners for the poster or background images using [Picasso transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#other-transformations)
-* [x ] Replaced android-async-http network client with the popular lower-level  [OkHttp](http://guides.codepath.com/android/Using-OkHttp) networking library.
+* [x] Replaced android-async-http network client with the popular lower-level  [OkHttp](http://guides.codepath.com/android/Using-OkHttp) networking library.
 * [ ] Replaced all icon drawables and other static image assets with [vector drawables](http://guides.codepath.com/android/Drawables#vector-drawables) where appropriate.

 The following **additional** features are implemented: